liuzihe02/Meta-Portfolio-Method/README.md

 ### Implementation Differences

 * While the paper combined Naive Risk Parity(NRP) and Hierarchical Risk Parity (HRP) in the MPM, this work uses Equal Risk Contribution (ERC) and HRP.
 Both NRP and HRP had near-identical weights, and ERC with HRP gave significantly better results.
-Should you choose NRP instead, simply use the function "inv_vol" to obtain the weights.
+Should you choose NRP instead, simply use `inv_vol` to obtain the weights.

 * The original paper rebalanced the portfolio monthly, and gathered data points (features-label) monthly.
 This work also rebalances monthly, but gathers data daily to increase the dataset size.
 This increases the model's confidence in its features.

 ## Performance Results

+For detailed testing results, do check out Report.docx

 ### Sharpe Ratio